 Can I work on my own venture during the semester?

 Yes, this will be an excellent opportunity to work on your venture within the umbrella of IDEA’s venture incubation services.
-We will provide access to mentors in SV from amongst the alums and friends of the university who are working there.
+We will provide access to mentors in Silicon Valley from amongst the alums and friends of the university who are working there.